hibernate/hibernate-validator/hibernate-validator/readme.txt

   -------

-  Prior to version 4.x Hibernate Validators was based on a different source base which is not based JSR 303.
+  Prior to version 4.x Hibernate Validators was based on a different source base which is not based on JSR 303.
 This code can be accessed via http://anonsvn.jboss.org/repos/hibernate/validator/trunk/hibernate-validator-legacy

   Status
   ------

-  This is an beta release and even though it should be nearly feature complete there might be still some variances between the specification and this implementation.
+  This is an beta release and even though it is nearly feature complete there might be still variances between the specification and this implementation.

-  You can find more information about the current state of the implementation on the Bean Validation RI Roadmap - http://www.hibernate.org/459.html and there is copy of JSR as of the time of this release available here - http://in.relation.to/service/File/11150
+  You can find more information about the current state of the implementation on the Bean Validation RI Roadmap - http://www.hibernate.org/459.html and there is copy of JSR 303 -as of the time of this release- available here: http://in.relation.to/service/File/12014

   Documentation
   -------------